-Q: How big should I allow myself to get before starting a pre-contest diet?
+T Nation: How big should I allow myself to get before starting a pre-contest diet?
 I've always started my diet with as much mass as possible, though I keep hearing about guys staying leaner year round.

-TN: Do you mean how fat should you let yourself get?
+Do you mean how fat should you let yourself get?
 Nine times out of ten, the guys who think they're "smooth" or "bulky" are just plain fat, by anyone's standard.

 True, you can't grow without a caloric surplus, and since it's difficult to pinpoint the exact amount needed to be in an "optimal surplus," many will overshoot things a bit and end up getting smoother in the process.